AlexKurek/lofar-tools/README.md

-# lofar-tools
-A collection of scripts for processing LOFAR data
+A collection of scripts for processing LOFAR data.